TOwInOK/SSS-rs/README.md

 Allows you to host generated pages with hot reload for themes and layouts.

 ## Dependencies
+- PNG/PDF
   - chromium/chrome (headless_chrome mode)
-  - to generate PNG/PDF files
+    - If you don't have it, these features won't work, but everything else will.

 ## Usage